charitarthchugh/ucsas_intro_python/index.md

 # Prerequisites:

-A device with Internet access
+A device with Internet access, preferably a laptop

 <!-- ### Getting set up: